bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Partly Cloudy
+- Clear
-- 39% humidity
+- 37% humidity
-- 6 mph wind
+- 8 mph wind
-- 63% cloud cover
+- 1% cloud cover
 - 29 AQI O3 🟩
 - 52 AQI PM2.5 🟨
 - 2.96 inches of rain and 0.24 inches of snow expected in the next 72 hours